any-docs/css/content/reference/properties/animation-delay/index.md

     A negative value causes the animation to begin immediately, but partway through its cycle.
 For example, if you specify `-1s` as the animation delay time, the animation will begin immediately but will start 1 second into the animation sequence.
 If you specify a negative value for the animation delay, but the starting value is implicit, the starting value is taken from the moment the animation is applied to the element.

 > [!NOTE]
-> When you specify multiple comma-separated values on an `animation-*` property, they are applied to the animations in the order in which the {{cssxref("animation-name")}}s appear.
+> When you specify multiple comma-separated values on an `animation-*` property, they are applied to the animations in the order in which the `animation-name`s appear.
 For situations where the number of animations and `animation-*` property values do not match, see [Setting multiple animation property values](/guides/Animations/Using#setting_multiple_animation_property_values).

 > [!NOTE]
 > `animation-delay` has no effect on [CSS scroll-driven animations](/guides/Scroll-driven_animations).